Ludwig Vorgrimler

-Ludwig Vorgrimler (7 September 1912 - 23 February 1983) is the man most commonly associated with the design of the Spanish roller-delayed CETME rifle, and its prolific offspring from the German gunmaker Heckler & Koch such as the G3, HK21, P9 and MP5.
+Ludwig Vorgrimler (7 September 1912 - 23 February 1983) was a weapons designer, best known for designing the Spanish roller-delayed CETME rifle, and its prolific offspring from the German gunmaker Heckler & Koch such as the G3, HK21, P9 and MP5.

 Early career with Mauser

 Born in Freiburg, Germany, Vorgrimler worked as an engineer for several arms manufacturers over his long career.
 He briefly worked for the Krupp factory from January to November 1936.
 From there, he was recruited by Ott-Helmuth von Lossnitzer, the director of Mauser Werke's Weapons Research Institute and Weapons Development Group.
 He was assigned to Department 37, which was responsible for military small arms up to 15 mm in caliber and eventually led the sub-department in charge of aircraft weapon construction.

 During the Second World War the roller-delayed blowback firearm action was patented by Vorgrimler together with Wilhelm Stähle but the work was not entirely completed by the end of the war.
 Though appearing simple its development during World War II was a hard technical and personal effort, as German engineering, mathematical and other scientists had to work together on a like-it-or-not basis led by von Lossnitzer.
 Experiments showed roller-delayed blowback firearms exhibited bolt-bounce as the bolt opened at an extreme velocity of approximately 20 m/s during automatic fire.
 To counter bolt-bounce the perfect angle choice on the nose of the bolt head had to be found to significantly reduce the opening velocity of the bolt.
 The extremely high bolt carrier velocities problem was not solved by trial and error but mathematician Karl Maier finally provided a numerical analysis of the components and assemblies in the development project.

 By January 1944, Vorgrimler was ordered to design a heavy machinegun using the roller-delayed blowback operating system then under development for military rifles.
 In response, Vorgrimler attempted to convert the gas-operated roller-locked MG215 to the roller-delayed system.
 He would later claim that he participated in the development of the MG 45, a conversion of the roller-locked MG 42 to roller-delayed operation.

 Vorgrimler remained with Mauser until August 1945.